India with kids: Everything you wanted to ask about family travel in India.

 Money and currency

-The Indian rupee (code: INR) is the official currency of India.
 The rupee is subdivided into 100 paise (singular: paisa) though as of 2019 coins of 1 rupee are the lowest value in use.

 You can exchange USD (or almost whatever your home currency is) into INR at the airport or even at your hotel.
 But the exchange rate will be higher than stated online.
 In the cities it’s easy to get a driver to take you to an official money changer where the charges might not be so high.
 Or just find an ATM.

-Note that you officially cannot take rupees out of India so spend them all before you leave.
 You can exchange any leftover rupees back into foreign currency at the airport on departure.
 (Or you can do like we did – though don’t recommend – and exchange USD with some shady backstreet black-market trader to buy an emergency SIM card before attempting to depart the country in a pandemic!).

 Travel guide for India with kids.